Basics Of Wattage And Electricity

 With the method above, you will be able to figure out how many watts can a plug handle.
 Now that you hopefully labeled which breaker is related to what plug then you’re ready to perform the calculation, here is an example that you can follow:

 - If the breaker says 15 Amps, then it means you can do: 120v * 15 amps = 1800 Watts.

 Voltage is usually 120v for residential in U.S. and Canada but please double check and contact your electricity supplier and ask them.

 Putting the limitations

-For example in our mini-mining farm we are running 3 Rigs from 5 different outlets, those rigs have a total of 5 power-supplies ,hence it is 5 outlets.
+For example in our mini-mining farm, we are running 3 Rigs from 5 different outlets, those rigs have a total of 5 power supplies, hence it is 5 outlets.
 We got 2 EVGA 1200 Watts Platinum, 2 Thermaltake 750 Watts Gold RGB, and 1 Corsair HX1200 Watts Platinum.
 The 2 EVGA 1200 Watts are running on a 20 Amps outlet, which yields 2400 Watts total, and the others are running on 1800 Watts outlets.

-Powersupply ratings can play a big part in your electricity bill, the more PSUs you use the higher the rating you want to save as much watts as possible now let us explain how.
+Powersupply ratings can play a big part in your electricity bill, the more PSUs you use the higher the rating you want to save as many watts as possible now let us explain how.

 Now that you finished the article we hope you got some critical tips on the basics of electricity and wattage and also learned how to mine safely.
 Here is your checklist before you start mining…